tineola/tineola/README.md

 # Installing Tineola
-Tineola requires NodeJS 8.x or newer.
+Tineola requires NodeJS 8.x only.
+10.x fails to validate GRPC/S certificates correctly when we override them in code and 12.x is not supported by the x509 parsing package we use.
 1. git clone https://github.com/tineola/tineola
 2. cd tineola; npm install
 3. cd bin; ./tineola.js